Dig-Voice-AI/ccai-aa-sdk/README.md

 ## Getting Started

 The following is an example to get you going quickly.
+In general add the listeners you want to use, then call initialize.
+When you receive the 'connector-initialized' event, it is you may begin using other API's.

+As an example, you may need to consider what happens if chat messages are created before the connector is initialized.
+For this, you may consider storing them in a pending messages array and then pushing them one by one when you receive the 'connector-initialized' event.

 ```html
 <div id="sdk-container">